RayyanMinhaj/AI-PR-Review-Bot---Jenkins/README.md

 ---

-## Step 4 - Jenkinsfile Configuration
+## Step 4 - Jenkinsfile and Script Configuration

 As we are not currently executing these python scripts on Docker, we’re going to have to manually set up variables.